I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

-This park provides the lung space for Coimbatore city.
+This park provides the lung space for Coimbatore city with its green cover.
 It has a separate section for kids.
 The smooth walking track is thronged by walkers and joggers.
 There is an added attraction of a small body of water with swans.
 Miniature versions of prominent Indian landmarks like Charminar can be seen inside the park.

 8. Marudhamalai Temple